 Clackamas County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

 West Linn Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-Oregon CIty Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
-The safety inspection shall comply with the North American Standard Inspection
+Oregon City Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.

-Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.

-Multhomah County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+Multnomah County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+The safety inspection shall comply with the North American Standard Inspection Procedures.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

 City of Portland Police Bureau is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Beavertons Police Department's is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+City of Beaverton Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Molalla Police Department's is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+City of Molalla Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Sandy Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+City of Sandy Police Department is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Deschutes County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+Deschutes County Sheriff's office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Deschutes County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+Jackson County Sheriff's office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.

-FY 2022 Updates Jackson County Sheriff's Office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
+Marion County Sheriff's office is under contract with ODOT to perform safety inspections within the course of conducting a valid traffic stop.
 The safety inspection shall comply with the North American Standard Inspection Procedures.
-The contracts will be ammended to add reimbursement will be level 1 truck inspection training related costs.
+The contracts will be ammended to add reimbursement for level 1 truck inspection training related costs.